 But it’s harder than it sounds, and that’s not an excuse.
 A lot of sh*t happens when you own a business, especially a small business where you are involved in the day-to-day more often than larger companies.
 Honestly, I don’t mind putting in long days, sometimes, because I have a sense of Purpose.
 It doesn’t always feel like ‘work.’
 It feels like I’m doing what I do.
 I started to wonder if other people felt the same way.
 I talked to a few business owners who agreed with everything I’ve said here.
 So, I thought, perhaps, I need to set the record straight about what makes us tick (I do believe we are wired a different way) and how we think.

-From my perspective as a small business owner, here are a few things that only business owners understand…
+From my perspective as a small business owner and the information given, here are a few things that only business owners understand…

 Owning a business is not how it’s portrayed in get-rich books.
 A magic formula for running a business does not exist if we truly want to run a business the way we envision it.
 Replicating formulas like The 4-Hour Workweek might work for some, but for the majority, that’s not how we start out; rather, it’s something we hope to attain.
 Do some of us work more than we need to?
 Sure, but it’s because we have a drive… We want things to be different.
 Why else would we have wanted to run our own show?